Off your Feet? – How to still care for your Dog

 - Scattering your dog's food around the garden.

-- Interactive food toys such as Kong, Buster Cube and the Activity Ball.
+- Interactive food toys such as a Buster Cube and the Activity Ball.

 - Hiding food parcels around the house for your dog to find